 Send your files to the laser cutter.
 Make sure your file doesn't go beyond the limits of the laser bed.
 Choose the type of material.
 For cardboard, use Natural - Soft wood - Balsa.

 Put your material in the laser cutter, press Start!
 When it is done, carefully take your material out of the machine.

 Your parts should be easy to take out of the sheet and to put together.
 Numbers that match with axes and other pieces or the instruction in Slicer will help you with it.

 Step 7: Done

-Cardboard is also a good material for prototyping objects.
-If you are happy with your shapes, you can consider remaking them in plywood or other long-lasting materials.
+Cardboard is a lightweight and a material that is easy to work with.
+If you are happy with your shapes, you can consider remaking them in plywood or other materials.